A landmark year in world history: 2020. COVID-19 drove a majority of the workforce out of offices. The hybrid workplace saw a massive rise.

 No matter how successful the WFH experiment was, it can only go so far in helping leaders address the next grand experiment: hybrid working.

 The employees feel the disconnect with their employers.
 No amount of communication around “back to normal” can push this fact under the carpet.

 When people with similar impressions get back to the office and find that they aren’t fully reenergized, they will disconnect emotionally even further from their leaders.

 This could push the attrition numbers upward, adding to the challenges of the leaders who are all set for the post-pandemic RTO.

 The leaders who don’t expect increased attrition could not be more disconnected from reality.

-Rather than merely focussing on a safe facility with all technology as the perfect RTO strategy, it would be better for leaders to focus on deeper listening.
-It will be necessary for leaders to acknowledge, for instance, that they don't have all the answers.
+Rather than merely focusing on a safe facility with all technology as the perfect RTO strategy, it would be better for leaders to focus on deeper listening.
+It will be necessary for leaders to acknowledge, for instance, that they don’t have all the answers.

 Also Read: How to Design a Hybrid Workplace

-As their companies transition to hybrid working models, they will try to discover the suitable longer-term working model.
+As their companies transition to hybrid working models, they will try to discover a suitable longer-term working model.
 It would also help leaders communicate that they would like to partner with the staff in designing the future of their companies.

-If the leaders are willing to make conscious decisions backed by evidence-based rationale, this disconnect between them and staff could disappear.
+If the leaders are willing to make conscious decisions backed by evidence-based rationale, this disconnect between them and the staff could disappear.
 It can serve as the turning point, which would fuel a customer-focused, employee-led operating model designed for today—and tomorrow.